SuperNOVAS v1.5

 accuracyNOVAS_FULL_ACCURACY (0) or NOVAS_REDUCED_ACCURACY (1)

-[out]ra[h] Astrometric right ascension in hours, referred to the ICRS, without light deflection or aberration.
+[out]ra[h] Astrometric (geometric) right ascension for a fictitous geocentric observer, referred to the ICRS, without light deflection or aberration.
 (It may be NULL if not required)

-[out]dec[deg] Astrometric declination in degrees, referred to the ICRS, without light deflection or aberration.
+[out]dec[deg] Astrometric (geometric) declination for a fictitous geocentric observer, referred to the ICRS, without light deflection or aberration.
 (It may be NULL if not required)

 Returns